-<-AL IM (Assets Under Management) K-AUM captures the risk of harm to clients from an incorrect discretionary management of client portfolios of I poor execution and provides reassurance and client benefits in terms of the continuity of service of ongoin I portfolio management and investment advice.
-The firm does not provide portfolio management or investment advice and so, this K-factor does not apply. <-CN /H (Client Money Held) K-CMH captures the risk of potential for harm where an investment firm holds the money of its client (considering whether they are on its own Balance Sheet or in third-party accounts and arrangements unde i applicable national law provide that client money is safeguarded in the event of bankruptcy, insolvency, or ent i nto resolution or administration of the investment firm.
-K-CMH excludes client money that is deposited on (custodian) bank account in the name of the client itself, where the investment firm has access to the clie I money via a third-party mandate.
-The firm offered safeguarding services only in relation to the CFD positions of its clients, which is captured und K-CMH in consideration of the nature of CFD products. -AS A (Assets Safeguarded and Administered) K-ASA captures the risk of safeguarding and administering client assets and ensures that investment firms ho (capital in proportion to such balances, regardless of whether they are on their own Balance Sheet or in thir I party accounts.
-During the year under review, the Firm offered safeguarding services only in relation to the CFD and spread b positions of its clients, which is captured under K-CMH in consideration of the nature of CFD and spread b products.
-Therefore, the Firm was not subject to the risk relating to this K-factor. -CC 0H (Client Orders Handled) K-COH captures the potential risk to clients of an investment firm which executes client orders in the name t the client, and not in the name of the investment firm itself, for example as part of execution-only services (clients or when an investment firm is part of a chain for client orders.
-The Firm executes its clients' orders by acting as principal to their trades, therefore the risk reflected by this factor does not apply.
+K-AUM (Assets Under Management)

+K-AUM captures the risk of harm to clients from an incorrect discretionary management of client portfolios or poor execution and provides reassurance and client benefits in terms of the continuity of service of ongoing portfolio management and investment advice.

+The firm does not provide portfolio management or investment advice and so, this K-factor does not apply.

+K-CMH (Client Money Held)

+K-CMH captures the risk of potential for harm where an investment firm holds the money of its clients, considering whether they are on its own Balance Sheet or in third-party accounts and arrangements under applicable national law provide that client money is safeguarded in the event of bankruptcy, insolvency, or entry into resolution or administration of the investment firm.
+K-CMH excludes client money that is deposited on a (custodian) bank account in the name of the client itself, where the investment firm has access to the client money via a third-party mandate.

+The firm offered safeguarding services only in relation to the CFD positions of its clients, which is captured under K-CMH in consideration of the nature of CFD products.

+K-ASA (Assets Safeguarded and Administered)

+K-ASA captures the risk of safeguarding and administering client assets and ensures that investment firms hold capital in proportion to such balances, regardless of whether they are on their own Balance Sheet or in third-party accounts.

+During the year under review, the Firm offered safeguarding services only in relation to the CFD and spread bet positions of its clients, which is captured under K-CMH in consideration of the nature of CFD and spread bet products.
+Therefore, the Firm was not subject to the risk relating to this K-factor.

+K-COH (Client Orders Handled)

+K-COH captures the potential risk to clients of an investment firm which executes client orders in the name of the client, and not in the name of the investment firm itself, for example as part of execution-only services to clients or when an investment firm is part of a chain for client orders.

+The Firm executes its clients' orders by acting as principal to their trades, therefore the risk reflected by this K-factor does not apply.